Reversibility of d-State Finite Cellular Automata: Identification of reversible Cellular Automata

 This section reports the efficient ways of identifying a set of reversible CAs.
-Since some CAs are reversible only for some particular types of $n$ (the number of cells), we specify $n$, when we identify a set of reversible CAs.
-However, it can also be noted that, there are many reversible CAs which are reversible for all values of $n~ (\geq 3)$.
-Thus, the set of CAs identified in this section as reversible, contains both types of CAs - $n$-independent reversible and $n$-dependent reversible.

-One can, however, intuitively design the following straight forward approach to get a set of reversible CAs - consider a set of CAs and then use our algorithm to select reversible CAs from the set.
-This trial-and-error approach is not practical, because most of the CAs are irreversible.
+One can, however, intuitively design the following straight forward approach to get a set of reversible finite CAs of length $n$ - consider a set of CAs and then use our algorithm to select reversible CAs from the set.
+This trial-and-error approach is not practical, because total number of rules for $d$-state CAs is $d^{d^3}$ and most of the CAs are irreversible.
 So, it is very difficult to identify a number of reversible CAs.

 Instead of considering a set of arbitrary CAs, one can repeat the above procedure with balanced rules only, because unbalanced rules are always irreversible CAs (Theorem~\ref{revth4}).
-Unfortunately, the number of balanced $d$-state CA rules is $ \frac{d^3!}{(d^2!)^d } $ (the total number of arrangements of $d^3$ RMTs where $d$ groups of RMTs have same next state value with each group size $d^2$ (Definition~\ref{balancedrule})), and most of the balanced rules are irreversible!
+However, the number of balanced $d$-state CA rules is $ \frac{d^3!}{(d^2!)^d } $ (the total number of arrangements of $d^3$ RMTs where $d$ groups of RMTs have same next state value with each group size $d^2$ (Definition~\ref{balancedrule})), and the ratio of the balanced rules to total number of rules is $\frac{d^3!}{{{(d^2!)}^d}\times{d^{d^3}}}$.
+This ratio is quite little - for $3$-state CAs, it is $\approx 3\%$, for $4$-state CAs $\approx 0.2\%$ and for $5$-state CAs, it is $\approx 0.009\%$.
+Even if we take only balanced rules, we find that most of the balanced rules are irreversible!
+To get a feel about how many balanced rules are reversible, we have arranged an experimentation where we have randomly generated one hundred million balanced rules for $3$-state CAs and tested reversibility of those CAs by Algorithm~\ref{rev_algo} with random cell length $n$.
+And, we have observed that there are only three reversible CAs!
+A sample result of this experiment is given in Table~\ref{randomRules}.
+In this table, first column shows the cell length $n$ and the second column shows the rule.
+Here, both are generated randomly.
+However, column $3$ of Table~\ref{randomRules} notes the number of unique nodes generated before deciding the CA as reversible/irreversible; whereas column $4$ shows the level of the last unique node.
 Therefore, arbitrary choosing of balanced rules for testing reversibility is not very helpful.
 In this scenario, we take greedy approach to choose the balanced rules which are potential candidates to be reversible.